Skip to main content

 Starting the OpenSSL Server

 As mentioned before, we use OpenSSL as an example.
-In this case the server uses an RSA certificate.
-However, TLS-Anvil works with any certificate and automatically adapts the tests to the given circumstances.
+In this case, the server uses an RSA certificate.
+However, TLS-Anvil supports any certificate type and automatically adapts the tests accordingly.

 docker run \